Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Implementation Details

-We evenly space 7 human candidates along the orthographic rays, where we place the pelvis joint of $4^{\text{th}}$ candidate (center candidate) to the position that minimizes the average distance w.r.t. the all object vertices.
+We initialize 7 human candidates equispaced along the orthographic ray, where we place $4^{\text{th}}$ candidate (center candidate) to the position that minimizes the average distance between the pelvis joint and all object vertices.
 The distance between human candidates is proportional to the width of the human along the orthographic camera ray, where we set the multiplier as $0.3$.
-We initialize the depth using the human candidate with maximum IoU between the rendered human mask and the predicted human segmentation mask.
+We initialize the depth using the human candidate with maximum IoU between the rendered human mask (regarding occlusion) and the predicted human segmentation mask.